lg-gonzalez-juarez/documentation/pages/mydoc/mydoc_python_usage.md

 {% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
 I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}

-{% include tip.html content="For a better terminal emulator on Windows, use [Git Bash](https://git-for-windows.github.io/).
-Git Bash gives you Linux-like control on Windows." %}

 {% include warning.html content="This is my warning." %}

 {% include important.html content="This is my important info." %}